 1. Responsible body and data protection officer

-Thank you for your interest in our range of information.
+Thank you for your interest in our information service.

-Responsible body within the meaning of the GDPR is:
+The responsible body within the meaning of the GDPR is

-Please address all requests for information, requests for information or objections to data processing to this address:
+Please send all requests for information, requests for information or objections to data processing to this address:

 We take the protection of your personal data very seriously.
-Personal data is any information relating to an identified or identifiable natural person (hereinafter "data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or one or more special features that express the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural person.
+Personal data means any information relating to an identified or identifiable natural person (hereinafter referred to as “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 2. Legal bases for the processing of your personal data

-In this sense, if necessary, we also monitor changes in intended purposes – e.g. B. in the context of advertising activities (direct marketing) – as long as these do not contradict your right to informational self-determination or you do not revoke your consent to this processing of your personal data.
+In this sense, if necessary, we also pursue changes to the purposes – e.g. in the context of advertising activities (direct marketing) – as long as these do not contradict your right to informational self-determination or you do not revoke your consent to this processing of your personal data.

-The legal bases for the processing of your personal data result in particular from Art.
-6 EU-DSGVO.
+The legal basis for the processing of your personal data arises in particular from Art.
+6 EU GDPR.

-Personal data is largely collected and processed directly from those affected via our website – especially if you actively use the online forms yourself.
-This happens e.g. B. when using the contact form or subscribing to the online newsletter.
+To a large extent, personal data is collected and processed directly from the data subjects via our website – especially if you actively use the online forms yourself.
+This happens, for example, when you use the contact form or subscribe to the online newsletter.

-Processing of special categories of personal data i.
-S.v.
-Art.
-9 paragraph 1 EU-DSGVO, for example, when registering for events, applications or attending further training events, only takes place if this is necessary on the basis of your consent or due to legal regulations and there is no reason to assume that your legitimate interest in the exclusion processing prevails, Art.
-88 Para.
-1 EU-DSGVO.
+Processing of special categories of personal data within the meaning of Art.
+9 (1) GDPR only takes place, for example, when registering for events, applications or participation in training events, if this is necessary on the basis of your consent or legal regulations and there is no reason to assume that your legitimate interest in the exclusion of processing prevails, Art.
+88 (1) GDPR.
+1 EU GDPR.